rredwiz/personal-website/README.md

-The site is being hosted on my personal domain [here](https://andster.dev) using AWS.
+The site is being hosted on my personal domain [andster.dev](https://andster.dev) using Vercel.